Training the comprehensive scientist

 In addition to your scholarly work, you can take advantage of advanced career development workshops, graduate-level teaching opportunities, and technology transfer.

-And through the Alliance Scholars Program, you can create your own training – and fast-track your career into independent research or a faculty position.
+Through the Alliance Scholars Program, you can create your own training – and fast-track your career into independent research or a faculty position.

 World-class facilities and technology